RalphHightower/blog/_posts/2026/03/2026-03-27-EliasLawGroupSaveAmericaAct.md

 Hello Elias Law Group,

-I’m reaching out not from a legal perspective, but from the systems‑engineering and project‑management angle that Frederick Brooks articulated so clearly.
+I’m reaching out not from a legal perspective, but from the systems‑engineering and project‑management angle that Frederick Brooks articulated so clearly in his book, [The Mythical Man‑Month (ISBN 978‑0‑201‑83595‑3)](https://www.pearson.com/en-us/subject-catalog/p/mythical-man-month-the-essays-on-software-engineering-anniversary-edition/P200000003464/9780201835953).
 The current policy environment is being treated as if complex institutional processes can be compressed, parallelized, or accelerated simply by political will.
 Brooks’s work shows the opposite: that large, interdependent systems have irreducible timelines, non‑compressible phases, and failure modes that emerge when change is forced too late in the cycle.

 A second frame comes from mechanical engineering.
 The State Department’s passport backlog demonstrated what happens when a federal system receives a sudden, overwhelming documentation load: it seizes.
 Not because the people are incompetent, but because the system architecture cannot absorb that volume without redesign, tooling changes, staffing cycles, and testing windows.